 There are over 150 fantastic Lyon murals painted all over the walls of what was once a pretty colourless city.
 We only managed to see a grand total of THREE, and completely by accident at that.

 I can only thank the travel gods above that we stumbled upon the Fresque des Lyonnais – one of the most famous of all of Lyon’s murals.

 This is what happens when you don’t do any research about a city before visiting.
 Or if all your energy is focused on eating.
 Which it was. *blush

-If I could visit again, I’d map out every single one of Lyon’s murals and make a game out of finding them, instead of wasting time trying to get into the city’s traboules or secret passageways.
+If I could visit again, I’d pick up a Lyon City Pass, map out all the most famous of Lyon’s murals, and jump on a segway with a local guide, instead of wasting time trying to get into the city’s traboules or secret passageways.

 Fresque des Lyonnais